Do you write short stories? I didn’t until recently. I soon discovered writing murder mystery short stories is great fun.

 I hope that clear up any queries you may have.
 Contact me at the email address shown at the top of my web page if you need any clarification or have further queries.

-I look forward to reading your submissions.Follow Me Here On Social Media or BookBub
+I look forward to reading your submissions.Follow Me On Facebook, other Social Media, or Amazon, Goodreads or BookBub